Adwaith-Rajesh/calsen/README.md

 A search engine to search for local files based on their contents and not just their file names.

+- STILL IN DEV, ANYTHING CAN CHANGE AT ANY TIME.
+Features can be added or removed w/o notice, the docs provided below are for the last released version, and may not work as expected for the main branch.

 ---

 ### Road Map